o-murphy/py-ballisticcalc/docs/internals/cython.md

 - Minimizes GIL contention in tight numeric loops (integration engine and interpolation hot paths).
 - Provides explicit, auditable separation of concerns (numeric work vs Python object handling).
-- Gives tests and Python scripts simple interfaces while guaranteeing C-level callers can use the fastest path.
+- Gives tests and Python scripts simple interfaces while guaranteeing C/C++-level callers can use the fastest path.

 ## When to use `cpdef` vs `cdef` + `def` wrapper

 - Use `cpdef` when:
     - The function is small and its behavior is identical whether called from Python or Cython.
-    - You want a convenient, single definition that exposes both a fast C-level entrypoint (for cimports) and a Python-callable function without writing a separate wrapper.
+    - You want a convenient, single definition that exposes both a fast C/C++-level entrypoint (for cimports) and a Python-callable function without writing a separate wrapper.
     - The function does not need special GIL management (no `nogil` core) and does not require bespoke exception mapping or complex Python-object construction.

 - Prefer `cdef` + `def` wrapper when:
     - The hot-path work must run without the GIL (you need a `nogil` numeric core) or you need tight control over GIL acquire/release.
     - The function must return Python objects, raise Python exceptions, or perform Python-side housekeeping that should only live in the wrapper.
     - You need different behavior or different APIs for C callers vs Python callers (for example, C callers get raw pointers or status codes while Python callers get high-level objects and exceptions).
-    - You want to avoid exposing a C-level symbol to other modules inadvertently; `cdef` keeps the C API internal unless you explicitly declare it in a `.pxd`.
+    - You want to avoid exposing a C/C++-level symbol to other modules inadvertently; `cdef` keeps the C API internal unless you explicitly declare it in a `.pxd`.

 - Rationale